SourabhKumar91/SourabhKumar91/README.md

 ## Hi 👋 I'm Sourabh Kumar

-👨‍💼 AVP | IT & Data Scientist
+👨‍💼 Data Scientist | IT & Data Scientist
 📈 Over 11 Years of Experience in Software & AI
 🌐 Passionate about building solutions in Cloud, Data, and Web